thunderbird/webext-docs/scripting.rst

       .. note::

-         Since Firefox 105, this option is optional and accepts any boolean value.
+         Since Thunderbird 105, this option is optional and accepts any boolean value.

       .. note::

-         Prior to Firefox 105, this option was required and only accepted the :code:`false` value.
+         Prior to Thunderbird 105, this option was required and only accepted the :code:`false` value.

    .. api-member::
       :name: [``runAt``]